Skip to main content

 Zero-Comm and register exceptions

-Community reports describe penny scans as exception events that can create extra checkout work and follow-up review.
+Community posts and firsthand accounts describe penny scans as exception events that can create extra checkout work and follow-up review.

 • A penny scan can trigger associate intervention at checkout — this is the Zero-Comm flag in action (introduced in Chapter 1).